-If you are a WordPress User and want to Secure your WordPress Blog/Website than read this full Article.
+If you are a WordPress user and want to Secure your WordPress Blog/Website then read this full article.
+There are some Tips to Secure WordPress Website in 2021

 1. Use a Trustable Hosting Company